auth0-sandbox/auth0-application-development/module02-instructions.md

     <div style="text-align: center;"><img src="./.assets/images/vscode-rundebug-multiple-apps.png" /></div>

-    If you click on a line it will show the output from that app in the *Debug Console*.
+    If you click on a line it will show the output from that app in the *DEBUG CONSOLE*.

     When you hover on a line, it shows the Run/Debug toolbar for that application, so you need to manage stopping and restarting each application from this window.